Parental Advisory

-Recordings with the Parental Advisory label are often released alongside a censored version that reduces or eliminates the objectionable material.
-Several retailers will distribute both versions of the product, occasionally with an increased price for the censored version, while some sellers offer the amended pressing as their main options and choose not to distribute the explicit counterpart.
-The label has been widely criticised as ineffective in limiting the inappropriate material to which young audiences are exposed.
+Recordings with the Parental Advisory label are often released alongside an uncut censored version that reduces, eliminates or replaces the objectionable material.
+Several retailers will distribute both versions of the product, occasionally with an increased price for the uncut censored version, while some sellers offer the amended pressing as their main option and choose not to distribute the explicit counterpart.
+The label has been widely criticized as ineffective in limiting the inappropriate material to which young audiences are exposed.